mkiang/disproportionate_prescribing/README.md

 required to suppress all results based on fewer than ten providers or ten patients.~~

-**Update about data (12/31/19):** Due to restrictions of our data use agreement, we are not able to share aggregated data and summary results in text files publicly.
-We are working with the data providers to find an acceptable way to provide restricted access to these data to other allow researchers.
+**Update about data (12/31/19):** Due to restrictions on our data use agreement, we are not able to publicly share aggregated data and summary results in text format at this time.
+We are working with the data providers to find an acceptable way to give other researchers restricted access to these data.
+Updates will be provided here.

 This code is provided so that researchers who have established a data use agreement with Optum are be able to reproduce or extend our